kuking/SympatheticGo/README.md

 - Better MCTS implementation
   - MC Game finisher has to understand eyes and basic livability, to avoid committing suicide.
-  - Statistical odds of a coord likely to be played in the game (use this for MC).
-    - Output nice board with percentiles of like-hood, i.e.: · • * x @  (<50%, 50-70% (range 20), 70-85% (range 15), 85-95% (range 10), 95-100% (range 5) )
-    - Should be serializable so can re-calculated
   - Engine should generate moves for any of the players (i.e. a flag to not enforce next player in Game class)
   - Basic statical positional board for MCCS. i.e. D4 has a 1/8 chance of being played on 1st move, using games.
   - Simple Remote Service, so it can be distributed